2.674 Introduction to Micro/Nano Engineering Laboratory

-Concepts, ideas, and enabling tools of nanoengineering taught through lab modules and imaging tools, which include microfluidics, microthermal systems, MEMS, nanomaterials, SEM, TEM, and AFM.
-Provides practical knowledge and experience via building, observing and manipulating micro- and nanoscale structures.
-Teaches students how to apply engineering knowledge to practical fluid, thermal, and dynamic systems at small scales.
-Meets with 2.675 in the fall term.
-Enrollment limited; preference to Course 2 majors and minors.
+Presents concepts, ideas, and enabling tools for nanoengineering through experiential lab modules, which include microfluidics, microelectromechanical systems (MEMS), and nanomaterials and nanoimaging tools such as scanning electron microscopy (SEM), transmission electron microscopy (TEM), and atomic-force microscopy (AFM).
+Provides knowledge and experience via building, observing and manipulating micro- and nanoscale structures.
+Exposes students to fluid, thermal, and dynamic systems at small scales.
+Enrollment limited; preference to Course 2 and 2-A majors and minors.

 Lecture occurs 1:00 PM to 2:00 PM on Tuesdays in 3-370.